Skip to main content

 • Knowledge of how the game/application is configured and started.

-Firstly you will need to login into your service using SSH or sFTP and navigate to the /home/minecraft folder.
+1. You will need to login into your service using SSH or sFTP and navigate to the /home/minecraft folder.

 {